revaturelabs/interviewquestions/Java/Collections/ListInterface.md

 <summary><b>Show Answer</b></summary>

 > - `ArrayList` and linked list are two general purpose list classes.
-> -  mostly `ArrayList` is preferred over a `LinkedList` because in `ArrayList` elements can be accessed at a constant time.
+> -  Mostly `ArrayList` is preferred over a `LinkedList` because in `ArrayList` elements can be accessed at a constant time.
 In a linked list as elements are stored in the form of nodes, it gives linear positional access

 > <i><b>Note:</b>
 > - constant access: The time complexity is directly proportional to a constant value and is in no way related to the size of the data structure.